systemdemo/workshop/workshop/SYSTEMD_101/other-units-types.md

 ## Path

-systemd can monitor a path, and “activate” a service unit when changes to that path path  happen.
+systemd can monitor a path, and “activate” a service unit when changes to that path happen.
 This can be useful to trigger a reload (or a restart) on a configuration for the service.

 For instance lets automatically reload sshd whenever its configuration file changes